A highly accurate procedure for computing globally optimal Wannier functions in one-dimensional crystalline insulators: Introduction

+Formally, Wannier functions are obtained as the Fourier transform of Bloch functions with respect to crystal momentum.
+However, the Bloch functions are defined only up to a momentum-dependent phase (or, more generally, unitary transformation), often referred to in physics as a ``gauge.''
+Different choices of gauge yield different Wannier functions, with the most relevant for applications being the optimally localized Wannier functions.
+Mathematically, the construction amounts to solving a family of parameter-dependent eigenvalue problems while ensuring that the eigenvectors vary smoothly with respect to the momentum parameter.

-From the point of view of mathematics, the problem amounts to solving a series of parameter-dependent eigenvalue problems, such that the eigenvectors are smooth as a function of the parameter.
-The most common approach is to minimize the Marzari--Vanderbilt functional using some form of gradient descent with high quality initial guesses computed by density-matrix based methods \cite{damle2019variational,damle2018disentanglement,pizzi2020wannier90}.
-In this manuscript, we propose an alternative approach that requires no iterative optimization.
-Instead, we solve the parallel transport problem via numerical integration to determine the Bloch functions and band functions.
-We then show that a phase correction yields the maximally-localized Wannier function.
-The analysis in this paper for exponential localization is based on Kato's analytic perturbation theory and is related to the work \cite{cornean2016construction}.
+The most common approach is to first compute the Bloch functions and then choose the gauge to minimize the variance of the resulting Wannier function (known as the Marzari--Vanderbilt functional) using some form of gradient descent with high quality initial guesses computed by density-matrix based methods \cite{damle2019variational,damle2018disentanglement,pizzi2020wannier90}. {Unique to the one-dimensional case, it is also known that the globally optimally localized Wannier functions are the eigenfunctions of the projected position operator\,\cite{nenciu1998existence,vanderbilt2018berry}.}

+In this manuscript, we propose an alternative approach that requires no iterative optimization and is {generalizable to higher dimensions}.
+We solve a parallel transport problem via numerical integration to determine the Bloch functions and band functions. {We then show that a phase correction yields real-valued Wannier functions that achieve global optimality, thereby eliminating the need for iterative optimization or for solving the eigenvalue problem of the projected position operator.
+We also provide complete analysis for the construction, establishing for the first time a constructive proof for the existence of exponentially localized Wannier function in one dimension possessing global optimality via parallel transport.} The analysis in this paper for exponential localization is based on Kato's analytic perturbation theory and is related to the work \cite{cornean2016construction}.
 The identification of the global optimal solution is a simple consequence of the analysis.